Schwad/Schwad.github.io/hire_me.md

 On my own time I enjoy unique challenges and work, so if you would like to hire me, feel free to [get in touch.](mailto:nicholas.schwaderer@gmail.com)

+## OceansHQ

+I was brought on to OceansHQ in early 2016 as a full-time Ruby on Rails lead developer in house in Cornwall, England.
+Our client list is growing by the quarter and includes around half a dozen national governments, including the United Kingdom.

+I spend most of my time working on the VesselHQ system, which allows Maritime Registries to do their work in the 21st Century with a self-hosted, top-of-the-line SaaS framework.

+This work include:
+  -Implementing feature requests and enhancements requested by our clients or in house -Refactoring and profiling segments of code to improve performance and reliability -Building out a suite of over 2,000 tests from scratch -Bulk data migration during onboarding (from spreadsheets to databases to everything in between) -Code reviewing pull requests from other developers at OceansHQ

 ## Tooling/Tech
 _These are the technologies I use everyday on side/personal projects or in my job._

 ### Development

 * __Ruby on Rails__
+* __ERB__
+* __Haml__
 * __Javascript__
 * __CoffeeScript__
+* __CSS/SCSS/Sass__

 ### Testing/CI